Mandating lower tailpipe emissions throughout European cities

 How does the Crit’Air system work?

 Under the Crit’Air system, vehicles registered before 1997, and trucks and buses registered before 2001, automatically get a grey sticker.
 These vehicles are banned from the streets in Paris.
 France has around 32 million vehicles on its streets, and approximately 6% of cars in Paris fall into this grey Crit'Air category.
 The next category is for vehicles registered between 2001 and 2005 and these account for 14% of cars in Paris.
 The authorities in Paris are extending the ban to these vehicles as well.
-Even at the same time Paris seeks to expand Crit'Air practices, some have criticized the Crit’Air system, saying that it targets those who are unable to afford newer vehicles.
+Because Crit'Air works to encourage newer, more efficient vehicles, some have criticized the Crit’Air system, saying that it targets those who are unable to afford newer vehicles.

-The vehicles that are preferred by the Crit'Air system in Paris are those conforming to the Euro 5 emission standards, and Euro 6 emissions standards, as well as all electric, plug-in hybrid, and hybrid vehicles in general.
+The vehicles that are preferred by the Crit'Air system in Paris are those conforming to the Euro 5 emission standards, and Euro 6 emissions standards, as well as all-electric, plug-in hybrid, and hybrid vehicles.
 EVs all get a green sticker, while Euro 5 & 6/ hybrid vehicles usually get at least yellow or purple stickers.
 Also preferred by the Crit'Air system are a relatively small number of vehicles that are under the category of antique cars and collectible vehicles.
 Approximately 600,000 vehicles per day use the Paris road network.
 Those found without stickers will get a hefty fine.
 Cars without Crit'Air stickers in Paris are fined around €68, to as much as double that.

 The Crit'Air sticker system has been implemented in many cities throughout France, at least temporarily.
 Paris, however, is making their Crit'Air system permanent.
 In addition, the authorities in Paris are introducing other measures to reduce traffic.
 As part of the effort in Paris to reduce GHG emissions, to reduce other pollution from vehicles in the city, and help in the fight against global warming; some roads in Paris are closed to traffic at times, while other areas of Paris are designated ‘pedestrian only’ zones.